squid-cache/squid-cache.github.io/ManagerCgiTool.rst

 First, make sure the cgi-bin directory you're using is listed with a Script''''''Alias in your Apache config.

-Then, make sure a CGI module is enabled in your Apache settings. '''cgid''' or ''fastcgi''' are usually bundled with Apache but disabled by default.
+Then, make sure a CGI module is enabled in your Apache settings. '''cgid''' or '''fastcgi''' are usually bundled with Apache but disabled by default.

 In the Apache config there is a sub-directory ''/etc/apache2/conf.d'' for application specific settings (unrelated to any specific site).
 Create a file ''conf.d/squid'' containing this: